vysakh10/Medical-Report-Generation-using-Deep-Learning/README.md

 # Image-Captioning
-Generating Medical Reports using Chest X-Rays
+Generating Medical Reports of Chest X-Rays using Encoder-Decoder and Attention Mechanism